M3AAWG 45th General Meeting Location:

 Credit cards are needed to guarantee reservations, and reservations cancelled 24 hours prior to arrival will receive a full refund of their deposit.
-Any reservation cancelled after 24 hours prior to arrival or no shows will forfeit 1 night’s room and tax revenue.
+Any reservation cancelled after 24 hours prior to arrival or no shows will forfeit 1 night’s room and tax.

 Credit Card Hold Policy:

 If you use a debit/credit card to check in, a hold may be placed on your card account for the full anticipated amount to be owed to the hotel, including estimated incidentals, through your date of check–out and such hold may not be released for 72 hours from the date of check–out or longer at the discretion of your card issuer.

 High Speed Internet Access in Sleeping Rooms: Complimentary if booked in the M3AAWG group room block.
 If booked outside the block you will pay $13.95 for 24 Hours

 *There is no longer a business center on property.
 Guests can utilize (2) computers in the lobby for printing needs (additional fees may apply).

 Distance from hotel: 13.2 miles / 21.24 km

 Driving Directions to Hotel from SFO: http://www.fairmont.com/san-francisco/map/map-and-directions/#1

 Super Shuttle: $17.10 one-way ride share; 10% Discount code: http://www.supershuttle.com/default.aspx?GC=9MEL4

 BART: $8.25 one-way; Metro Rail towards Pittsburg/Bay Point.